 - See if you can find a menu option titled “Privacy” or if there’s a “Preferences” option that lets you access privacy settings on Skype.

-On some devices, the privacy settings option is integrated in the default Skype settings.
+On some devices, the privacy settings option is integrated into the default Skype settings.
 There’s no separate Privacy Setting option for you to use.
 But if you face problems and are unable to find the privacy setting you’re searching for, you can get more information from Skype Help.

 Taking Control of Your Skype Privacy Settings